DongzeHE/scpca-docs/docs/merged_objects.md

 ### Additional SingleCellExperiment components for multiplexed libraries

 Merged objects are not available for any projects that contain multiplexed libraries.
-As there is no guarantee that a unique HTO was used for each sample in a given project, it would not necessarily be possible to determine which HTO corresponds to which sample in a merged object.
+This is because there is no guarantee that a unique HTO was used for each sample in a given project, so it would not necessarily be possible to determine which HTO corresponds to which sample in a merged object.

 ## Components of an AnnData merged object